animenerdX3/software_engineering_comp/readme.md

 1. Grab the .zip file from the "Installer" folder.
 2. Unzip the file.
 3. Launch Linavity_Installer.exe to install the game.
+4. Launch "Linavity.exe"
-4. Important Note: If your game is not allowing you to make a save file, run "Linavity.exe" as an administrator.
+5. Important Note: If your game is not allowing you to make a save file, run "Linavity.exe" as an administrator.
-5. Launch "Linavity.exe" and have fun. :)

-To run our video game, you must run the .EXE file and press play.
-Have fun! :)

 Instructions
 A - Left